Samudra

 New York's South Asian restaurant scene has become more stratified over the past decade.
 At one end, a cluster of higher-investment Indian restaurants has moved toward tasting menus and wine programs, targeting the same audience that books Smyth in Chicago or Addison in San Diego.
 At the other, the Jackson Heights corridor maintains a format and price register closer to its original community-service function.
 Samudra occupies the second category, which is not a lesser category.
 It is a different one, with different metrics of success.

-The coastal seafood focus places Samudra in a peer set that is genuinely small in New York.
+The coastal seafood focus places Samudra in a comparable set that is genuinely small in New York.
 Bengali fish curry, Kerala prawn preparations, and Goan seafood traditions are all represented across the city, but rarely with the specificity of a kitchen that has made this its central editorial point.
 For comparison: the farm-to-table commitment that defines Single Thread Farm in Healdsburg or Lazy Bear in San Francisco is legible to diners because it is declared and maintained consistently.
 A kitchen that commits to coastal Indian seafood with similar consistency signals the same kind of focused intent, even if the format and price register differ considerably.

 Planning Your Visit